WingNinCheung/Amasport/README.md

    <img width="1080" alt="Screen Shot 2022-08-14 at 6 09 24 PM" src="https://user-images.githubusercontent.com/96600317/184562321-1af6a019-1393-4128-99af-9daf7848f2ef.png">

-   - User can edit their shipping address or cancel their orders **if the order status is pending.**
+   - User can edit their shipping address or cancel their orders **if the order status pending.**

 ### Dynamic Order Status